Bloemfontein is known as "the city of roses", due to it's abundance of these flowers and thus the annual rose festival.

 The city's Sesotho name is Mangaung, meaning "place of cheetahs" and it has been included in the Mangaung Local Municipality since 2000

 Despite being situated in an area of dry grassland, Bloemfontein more than lives up to its name.
 Thousands of rose bushes line the city; more than 4000 rose trees have been planted in the rose gardens in Kings Park.
-This passion for roses can continues as is to be found displaying a rose as an emblem of pride and is often displayed as such in local business within the city.
+This passion for roses continues in industry within the city; displaying a rose in logos is seen as an emblem of pride.

 As a city, the mood is surprisingly relaxed and stress free as few residents find themselves stuck in the "rat race" as many other residents of other cities.
 The city centre displays many historical buildings and the beautiful President Brand Street; its tree-lined pavements home to several museum buildings, right in the centre of the Central Business District.